 Even with multiple single high-end GPUs, you likely wouldn't mine any Ethereum before proof of work mining ends.
 The theoretical benefit to solo mining is that you get the whole block reward plus fees, with no percentage going to the pool.
 The downside is that without a massive farm, you'll most likely end up getting nothing.

 There are mining pools that operate on a 'solo' mining approach.
 Basically, the whole pool works together to find a block solution, which means it's more likely to get incorporated as the 'winning' block, but only the participant (mining address) with the highest contributions to date (since the last credited block) gets the reward.
 This is much easier to use than pure solo mining, but without a decent amount of hashing power it will take quite some time to reach the point where you get the rewards from mining a block.
 Also, you still end up paying a small pool fee, usually 1%.

 Historical Ethereum Pricing, Difficulty, and Profits

 That covers how to get started, but we're far from done.
 With the above information, you can now fire up your PC and begin mining.
 That's the good news.
-The bad news is that actual profitability is far less clear cut than what you might read elsewhere.
+The bad news is that actual long-term profitability is far less clear cut.
 The real difficulty is predicting where cryptocurrency will go next.
 Some say it's continuing to gain momentum, while others call it a ponzi scheme or a bubble.
 Who's right?
 Depending on when you look, you'll find ample data-driven support for just about any opinion.

 The most important thing to keep in mind is that cryptocurrencies are volatile.
 It doesn't matter if you're treating them like a commodity and day trading, or mining, or running a mining pool.
 Things are in a constant state of flux.
 Just look at the price of Ethereum since it launched back in 2015.
 (Note: The following charts were last updated in March, but the patterns outlined here have continued.)